ggfevans/obsidian-midnight-commander/WARP.md

 - [ ] Manual testing in Obsidian
 - [ ] Update WARP.md if changing architecture
 - [ ] Add/update unit tests for new features
+- [ ] Update project files in gVault if milestone completed

 ### Branch Naming